Performance

 What is Tesamorelin?

-Tesamorelin is the only GHRH analog with regulatory approval for clinical use.
+Tesamorelin stands alone as the only GHRH analog with actual regulatory approval.
 Its approved indication is the reduction of excess abdominal fat in HIV-infected patients with lipodystrophy, a condition where antiretroviral therapy causes pathological redistribution of body fat with accumulation of visceral adipose tissue.
 In two Phase 3 trials, Tesamorelin reduced trunk fat by 15–18% over 26 weeks while increasing IGF-1 levels and preserving subcutaneous fat and lean body mass.

 Mechanism of Action